Ronlee12355/Road2R/README.md

 * [RedeR](https://bioconductor.org/packages/release/bioc/html/RedeR.html) - Interactive visualization and manipulation of nested networks.
 * [GCclassifier](https://github.com/Ronlee12355/GCclassifier) - GCclassifier: an R package for the prediction of molecular subtypes of gastric cancer.
 * [immunedeconv](https://github.com/omnideconv/immunedeconv) - an R package for unified access to computational methods for estimating immune cell fractions from bulk RNA sequencing data.
+* [NbClust](https://cran.r-project.org/web/packages/NbClust/index.html) - NbClust: An R Package for Determining the Relevant Number of Clusters in a Data Set.